Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: Numerical Results

 \subsection{Power Consumption and RF Chains}

-In this simulation, we will evaluate the energy efficiency for different variants wherein the relative parameters of each one is provided by Table \ref{setting}.

-Fig. \ref{pict7} illustrates the energy efficiency as a function of the number of RF chains at the relay/BS for different variants.
-We observe that for low number of RF chain, variant 1 seems to be well advocated for power-efficient systems as it provides better energy efficiency compared to the other variants.
-This is explained by the fact that for a few number of RF chains, the rate at which the power consumption increases is higher that the rate of spectral efficiency.
-However, as the number of RF chains increases, the spectral efficiency improves at higher rate compared to the power consumption as a function of the RF chains wherein variant 4 becomes the best one since it provides hefty beamforming gain from the massive number of antennas.
-Furthermore, the effect of the ADC power can be easily observed by comparing variants 2 and 3 (having the same number of antennas).
-We notice that variant 2 is more power-efficient than variant 3 since the latter requires more ADC power.
-We also note that variant 2 remains more power-efficient than variant 3 across all the number of RF chains.
+Next, we evaluate energy efficiency for four variants over three different mmWave bands per Table \ref{setting}.
+Fig. \ref{pict7} shows energy efficiency vs. number of RF chains at the relay/BS.
+For a small number of RF chains, variant 1 provides the best energy efficiency.
+For a smaller number of RF chains, the rate at which the power consumption increases is higher that the rate that spectral efficiency increases.
+As the number of RF chains increases, however, the spectral efficiency improves at a higher rate; variant 4 has the best energy efficiency because it provides hefty beamforming gain from the massive number of antennas.
+The effect of the ADC power can be observed by comparing variants 2 and 3 (which have same number of antennas operating in the same band).
+Variant 2 is more power-efficient than variant 3 since the latter requires more ADC power.
+Also, variant 2 is more power-efficient than variant 3 vs. number of RF chains.